samuel625pere/cs50/README.md

 In this script I have elected to house the post related routes.

-I't has a display route (not restricted by design) were users can see specific posts if the have the posts ID.
+I't has a display route (not restricted by design) were users can see specific posts if the have the posts ID, since the text can be a html this route has the clean function from bleach to stop cross-site scripting.

 A history route so users can see and delete their own posts in a single page, with a single button.